FKLC/AnyAPI/README.md

 ### This library is not a new thing

-There is a lot of libraries you can find out there for example [Uplink](https://github.com/prkumar/uplink/), [Hammock](https://github.com/kadirpekel/hammock) and many more
+There is a lot of libraries you can find out there for example [Uplink](https://github.com/prkumar/uplink/), [Hammock](https://github.com/kadirpekel/hammock) and many more...

 ---